hinrik/ircsupport/README.md

 -------------------

 IRCSupport works on any Ruby 1.9-compatible VM.
-As of this writing, Rubinius' and JRuby's encoding support is not complete, so some of the functions in `IRCSupport::Encoding` will not work on those platforms.
+As of this writing, Rubinius' encoding support is not complete, so some of the functions in `IRCSupport::Encoding` will not work on that platform.

 Contributing
 ------------